Analysis

 Regulatory News

-Government announcements, new regulations, or policy changes can create massive volatility as traders react to potential impacts on the crypto ecosystem.
+Government announcements, new regulations, or policy changes can create massive volatility as traders react to potential impacts.

 Market Liquidity

-Low liquidity in many crypto markets means that relatively small trades can cause significant price movements, amplifying volatility.
+Low liquidity in many crypto markets means that relatively small trades can cause significant price movements.

 Market Manipulation

-Pump and dump schemes, whale movements, and coordinated trading can artificially inflate or deflate prices, contributing to volatility.
+Pump and dump schemes, whale movements, and coordinated trading can artificially inflate or deflate prices.

 Why Does Volatility Matter?